1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 	 - Prolonged by government support meeting was cancled[^29]
 	 - wanted the eventual meeting to support his cause[^30]
  - 1963 no longer had supported, the academy of academic sciences was rebuilding[^31]
+ - two weeks before the plenary session, the lysenkoists got the CC  ideological commission to remove a popular scientific magazine against them[^32]

 Footnotes: